Vyshnavi1105/BMI-calculator/README.md

 - Beginner-friendly project

 ## Technologies Used
-- Python / HTML / CSS / JavaScript
+- Python

 ## How to Run
 1. Clone the repository
-2. Run the file or open index.html
+2. Run the file

 ## Output
 Shows BMI value and health category.